It is a condition that affects the way you perceive sounds.

 However, the approach taken by tinnitus therapy practitioners, which promotes understanding and comprehension and the use of low-level, non-threatening, and broadband noise, appears to be based on common sense.

 Another experimental treatment is called auditory integration therapy (TIA).
 It is often used in the treatment of autism.
-It involves listening to music at different volumes over a period of time every day.
+It involves listening to music at different volumes over some time every day.

 Your doctor may also give you medicine to help you manage the stress that the condition can cause.

-If you have hyperacusis, you may be tempted to wear earplugs to muffle sound or to stay away from social situations where sounds may bother you.
+If you have hyperacusis, you may be tempted to wear earplugs to muffle sounds or avoid social situations where sounds may bother you.

-While these may provide short-term relief, they can make your symptoms worse in the long term.
-That’s because when you finally remove your earplugs or go to a social setting, the sounds can seem even louder.
+While these may provide short-term relief, they can worsen your symptoms in the long term.
+When you finally remove your earplugs or go to a social setting, the sounds can seem even louder.

 Evidence on the efficacy of such an approach is not yet available, and at present cognitive behavioral therapy therapists in the UK show little interest in tinnitus or hyperacusis.

-There is currently some tension between advocates of reeducation therapy and advocates of psychological therapy, but the differences between the two are not great.
+There is currently some tension between advocates of reeducation therapy and psychological therapy, but the differences are not significant.
 Patients would probably benefit if the knowledge of both could be used.

 Although the exact cause of hyperacusis is unknown, you may experience this condition due to hearing damage due to excessive exposure to noise.